 Persons with Disabilities Resident Hunting/Fishing License(residents only)

-To receive a no-cost Persons with Disabilities Resident Hunting and Fishing License, applicants must provide proof of being totally and permanently disabled.
+In order to receive a no-cost Resident Persons with Disabilities Hunting and Fishing License applicants must provide proof of residency and disability.
 Not all persons with disabilities will meet the criteria to receive the no-cost license.
 The license is not a disability accommodation but an economic accommodation for the segment of Florida's disabled population who typically can least afford to pay for the license.

 Licenses for non-residents and visitors